 Why are free school lunches important?

 Nutritious free lunches have also been shown to lower childhood obesity.
-The US is one of the world leaders in childhood obesity with 1 in 6 children being obese and 1 in 3 children being overweight.
+The US is one of the world leaders in childhood obesity, with 1 in 6 children being obese and 1 in 3 children being overweight.

-America is one of the world leaders in preventable disease deaths such as heart disease which takes the lives of 695,000 Americans every year, cancer causes 600,000 deaths each year, and strokes take 163,000 lives.
+America is one of the world leaders in preventable disease deaths, such as heart disease, which takes the lives of 695,000 Americans every year, cancer causes 600,000 deaths each year, and strokes take 163,000 lives.

-All of this is why the US has an average lifespan much lower than our peer nations.
+This is why the US has an average lifespan much lower than our peer nations.
 We die a full decade younger than citizens in Japan.

-This shouldn’t be a difficult debate.
+This shouldn’t be a complex debate.
 Invest more in American citizens, in our Human Capital, and watch as lives improve, poverty reduces, crime reduces, welfare reduces, incomes rise, civic involvement rises, and even our average lifespan increases.
 All at a cost that pays for itself in the long run.

-Or don’t invest in our Human Capital and continue to fall behind every other highly developed nation as Americans struggle, starve, and die preventable deaths.
+Or don’t invest in our Human Capital and continue to fall behind every other highly developed nation as Americans struggle, starve, and die from preventable deaths.

 Which is it going to be?